Media

 FOR FORBES SERBIA

-It takes Serbia 35 years to reach the EU average in terms of standards, and 26 years when it comes to salaries
+It takes Serbia 35 years to Reach the EU average in terms of Standards, and 26 years when it comes to Salaries

 Serbia is a regional leader, but it is far from EU countries in terms of living standards.